AdobeDocs/campaign-standard.en/help/integrating/using/configure-microsoft-dynamics-365-for-campaign-integration.md

 1. Enter a description, set duration and click **[!UICONTROL OK]**.

 Your client secret is now created.
-Retain the value for completion of the integration tool pre-configuration setup.
+Retain the value temporarily for the completion of the pre-integration setup of the integration tool.

 >[!CAUTION]
 >
->Keep this value as you will need it to complete the integration tool pre-configuration setup.
+>Keep this value as you will need it to complete the integration tool pre-integration setup.
 It cannot be retrieved afterwards.

 ### Setup permissions